clawpack/pyclaw/doc/index.rst

 It has been designed with easy extensibility, performance, and exploration in mind.
 PyClaw is also the basis for PetClaw, a scalable parallel implementation of Clawpack using PETSc.
-At present, PyClaw also includes a python toolkit containing various other routines to help users use Clawpack.

 You can get the latest development version of PyClaw from http://github.com/clawpack/pyclaw.